My brothers and sisters in the Lord,

 - The bathroom will be available only in emergencies.
 Please inform an usher if you must use the bathroom.
 Only the one in the vestibule will be open.

 - Collection: We continue to recommend online donations.
-For those who bring donations with them, a collection box will be available as you enter the worship space.
+(Click here for details.)
+For those who bring donations with them, a collection box is available as you enter the worship space.

 - Holy Communion will be distributed at all parish Masses, both weekend and weekday, including funerals and nuptial Masses.